InfamousMusicify/BlockMart/README.md

 [Currency Conversion Spreadsheet](https://bit.ly/2ocNumG)
 [Forum Post on the mechanics of the shop](https://bit.ly/2orjBiE)**

 I hope the shop serves you well, I spent a long time building this and then rebuilt it twice.
+(1.18s Rebuild was absolutelty astonishingly massive.
+Please drop a comment or donation if you liked the project.)
 ~~I spent an entire night making it.  and like a month messing around with it before that.~~
 __________________________________________________________________________________________________________________________________________

+### [Donations appreciated:🔗](https://www.patreon.com/InfamousMusicify)
+__All of my projects take an inordinant amount of time to upkeep/create.
+I use my free time to make them.
+Any support would be much appreciated!
+If you enjoy these packs and want to see more like them and see them maintained, send me some love!__

-### Seeking team members:
+~~### Seeking team members:~~
-__If you believe you are technically skilled and are interested in helping with the project,
+~~If you believe you are technically skilled and are interested in helping with the project,
 Programmers and Player Testers are needed!
 The scale of this project is beyond one persons time/ability.
 Even a small team could spend weeks working on this.
 The original shop was built over time.
 3.0 is being rebuilt from scratch with the skeleton of the old shops code, but adding over 400 items with a return trade for each is a massive undertaking.
 If you have the ability to write commands and organize the different sections of minecraft items into coherent buy and sell walls, please get involved in this project.
-Any help is appreciated!__
+Any help is appreciated!~~

-### [Donations appreciated:🔗](https://www.patreon.com/InfamousMusicify)
-__All of my projects take an inordinant amount of time to upkeep/create.
-I use my free time to make them.
-Any support would be much appreciated!
-If you enjoy these packs and want to see more like them and see them maintained, send me some love!__

      Cheers
     -Infamous